vimeo/VimeoUpload/README.md

             if let error = operation.error
             {
                 // Do something with the error

-                return
             }

-            let exportSession = operation.result! // error and result are mutually exclusive
+            else if let exportSession = operation.result
+            {
-            // Use the exportSession to export the asset (see below) })
+                // Use the export session to export a copy of the asset (see below) }
+            else
+            {
+                assertionFailure("error and exportSession are mutually exclusive.
+This should never happen.")
+            }
+        })
     }